ippontech/blog-usa/posts/reinvent-2018-day-3.md

 Until now, you had to configure a specific throughput (IOPS, I/O per second) when setting up your DynamoDB tables.

 AWS now offers to adapt the performance of the table based on the concurrent workload they receive.
-The billing also auto-adjust based on the number of requests.
+The billing also auto-adjusts based on the number of requests.

 [Amazon DynamoDB On-Demand – No Capacity Planning and Pay-Per-Request Pricing](https://aws.amazon.com/fr/blogs/aws/amazon-dynamodb-on-demand-no-capacity-planning-and-pay-per-request-pricing/)

 ## Amazon Timestream - a Time-series database

-A time-series database was last missing piece in the AWS noSQL offer, and this is not the case anymore with Amazon Timestream.
+A time-series database was the last missing piece in the AWS noSQL offer, and this is not the case anymore with Amazon Timestream.
 A time-series database is designed to ingest the stream of data generated by systems like IoT devices.

 Timestream supports the ingestion of data at high throughput, but also analytics and processing specifics to time-series.

 [Amazon Timestream](https://aws.amazon.com/fr/timestream/)